All alcohol-related transactions with the AGCO must be completed online through the iAGCO web-based portal.

 All transactions are offered online only.
 For more information, please visit the iAGCO Information page.

-New licence term options are now available when applying for and renewing licences or authorizations.
-Licensees are now able to select a two or four year term duration, with fees payable to match the length of the term.
-For a description of the new fee structure, please visit the Alcohol Licensing Fees page.
+Licensees are able to select a two or four-year term duration, when applying for and renewing licences or authorizations, with fees payable to match the length of the term.
+For a description of the fee structure, please visit the Alcohol Licensing Fees page.

 Licensees must complete the renewal application, corporate structure form (if applicable) and personal history report(s), along with the appropriate alcohol licensing fees prior to the expiry date.

 If your application and fee are received on or before the expiry date, you will receive a Renewal Confirmation Notice allowing you to operate until you receive your licence.

 If your renewal application is not received by the expiry date on your liquor licence, your licence will expire and you can no longer sell or serve alcohol.
 Expired liquor licences cannot be renewed.
 Keep in mind that you are prohibited under the Liquor Licence Act from selling/serving alcohol without a valid liquor licence.